mlibrary/about-aberdeenunipress/src/content/cards/team-card.md

 ---
 templateKey: card
 title: Our Team
-description: We publish open access journals in the fields of linguistics, health, history, philosophy, and pedagogy.
+description: Meet the AUP team and the members of our wider community.
 buttonLabel: Learn More
 buttonUrl: /our-team
-cardImage: assets/journals.jpg
+cardImage: assets/team.jpg
 date: 2023-11-12T13:24:00.000Z
 ---